Composite Enclaves: Towards Disaggregated Trusted Execution: Composite Enclaves

-\paragraph*{Isolation of multi-\app session} In \name, multiple \app{}s could connect to a single \ce in order to have simultaneous access to a peripheral.
+Multiple \app{}s could connect to a single \ce to have simultaneous access to a \sphw device.
 In such a scenario, the \ce keeps separate states corresponding to each of the \app{}s.
-Note that this is primarily a functional and then a security requirement as operations in one \app could affect the state of computation of another \app in case there is no isolation.
-For some peripherals, the \ce may need to reset the state of the peripheral when it switches to a session with a different \app (temporal separation).
-However, for peripherals such as GPU that support multiple isolated workloads in parallel, the state does not have to be reset.
+Note that this is primarily a functional and then a security requirement as operations in one \app could affect the computation of another \app if there is no isolation.
+For some devices, the \ce may need to reset the state of the \sphw when it switches to a session with a different \app (temporal separation).
+However, sophisticated accelerators may support multiple isolated workloads in parallel (spatial isolation), and thus the state does not have to be reset.